ahoneybun/nyxi-installer/README.md

 - NVMe
 - eMMC

-Tested on the following architectures
+Tested on the following architectures:
 - x86_64
 - aarch64